nf-core/configs/docs/abims.md

 ## Running the workflow on the ABiMS cluster

 Nextflow is installed on the ABiMS cluster.
-Some documentation is available on the [ABiMS website](http://abims.sb-roscoff.fr/resources/cluster/howto#nextflow).

 You need to activate it like this: